skull-squadron/bloomfilter/README.md

-# A marshalable, unionable, probability and optimal-size calculating, BF in go
+# A marshalable, unionable, probability and optimal-size calculating Bloom filter in go

 Copyright © 2014, 2015 Barry Allard